The Skinners' School: Buildings and Property

 Skinners' owns a large set of playing fields just along the main road that runs outside the school on the border of Tunbridge Wells and Southborough.
 Called Southfields, it was originally intended to be the site for the new school when plans were drafted in the 1930s.
 World War II prevented the move from occurring, but the foundations for the buildings are still present in one corner.

 The fields are home to five rugby pitches, a football pitch, cricket nets, three cricket squares and various athletics facilities.
 The pavilion, featuring three changing rooms, was rebuilt in 2005 following an arson attack.

 Form System

 Each year group at the school is divided into forms.
 In years 7 through 9 there are five forms, organised by house as assigned to the pupils on entering the school.
 In years 10 and 11 (KS4) the pupils are reorganised into six form groups, numbered 1 though 6.
 In years 10 and 11 there are separate teaching groups for the GCSE subjects that differ from the forms.
 In the sixth form there are seven form groups in each year, which are only used for registration and are not related to the students’ A-Level choices.

-Sixth Form

-The sixth form are provided with their own common room, featuring recreational seating and an adjacent study centre equipped with computing facilities.
-There is also a common room for prefects situated under the headmaster's office in School House.
-There is also a common room for Sixth Form English students equipped with computing facilities and recreational seating area.

-Academic Performance
+Academic performance

 The Skinners' School performs consistently above average and was awarded a "1 or outstanding", from Ofsted inspectors, on 6 June 2007.